scionproto/scion/doc/ControlPlanePKI.md

 Serialization](#cert-serialization)).

 In the following sections, certificate refers to the payload of the full JWS signed certificate for simplicity.
-All integers are unsigned and formatted as decimal unless otherwise specified.
 Certificates are uniquely identified by the `(Subject, Version)`-pair.

 There are two types of certificates: __Issuer certificates__ and __AS certificates__.
 An AS
 certificate is authenticated by exactly one Issuer certificate.
 An Issuer certificate is signed by